Mujiv Hataman: Hataman political bloc

 The Hatamans and their allies constitute one of the powerful familial political blocs of Basilan, and frequently come in conflict with the Akbar family in competing for elected office.
 Frequently this conflict turns violent; in December 2008, two of Mujiv's cousins were shot dead in an attack, and Mujiv was one of several politicians accused in Akbar's assassination in November 2007.

 His two brothers are also influential politicians; older brother Hadjiman "Jim" Hataman was the former representative from the lone district of Basilan, and younger brother "Boy" Hataman was previously mayor of Sumisip.
 Together, the Hataman brothers constitute a powerful political bloc in Basilan.
 Former Lamitan mayor, Roderick Furigay is considered one of their allies.
 Gerry Salapuddin was also an ally, but they may have had a falling out after the accusations associated with the Akbar assassination.

 Personal life

-Hataman is from the Yakan tribe.
+Hataman is from the Yakan ethnic group.
 He is married to Sitti Djalia Turabin.

-On August 1, 2020, Hataman and his wife announced that they have contracted COVID-19.
+On August 1, 2020, Hataman and his wife announced that they had contracted COVID-19.